seanrhughes/exoplanet-existence/README.md

 Exoplanet detection is a critical aspect of modern astronomy / astrophysics.
 Currently, there are around 5500 confirmed exoplanets, and around 7000 candidate exoplanets.
 The main method used to discover exoplanets is via transit of the planet across the star, however this occurence is extremely unlikely, as it requires the orbital plane of the planetary system to be nearly edge-on as observed by telescopes in the solar system.
 Furthermore, the transit of a planet across a star takes a very small fraction of time compared to the period of the planet.
-Consequently, even if an eligable planetary system is being observered, it is unlikely a transit will be detected, let alone multiple transits at regular intervals, which is required to deduce exoplanet existence.
+Consequently, even if an eligible planetary system is being observered, it is unlikely a transit will be detected, let alone multiple transits at regular intervals, which is required to deduce exoplanet existence.
 Although transit accounts for the large majority of exoplanet discoveries, these limiations result in nearly all exoplanets in surrounding planetary systems to go undiscovered.
 This project aims to predict the existence, and if so the number, of exoplanets in those systems.